 As a result of this threat landscape, responsible browser vendors work to put untrusted code (everything downloaded from the web) in "sandboxes"; restricted execution environments that are given fewer privileges than regular programs.
 Modern browsers layer protections on top of OS-level sandboxes, bolstering the default configuration with further limits on "renderer" processes.

 Some engines go further, adopting safer systems languages and aggressive mitigations in their first lines of defence, in addition to more strictly isolating individual websites from each other.
 None of these protections were in place for iOS users in the most recent Solar Winds incident thanks to Apple's policy against engine choice, even for folks using browsers other than Safari.

 Leading browsers are also adopting more robust processes for closing the "patch gap".
 Since all engines contain latent security bugs, precautions to insulate users from partial failure (e.g., sandboxing), and the velocity with which fixes reach end-user devices are paramount in determining the security posture of modern browsers.
 Apple's rather larger patch gap serves as an argument in favour of engine choice, all things equal.
-Apple's industry-lagging pace in adding additional layers of defence do not inspire confidence, either.
+Cupertino's industry-lagging pace in adding additional layers of defence do not inspire confidence, either.

 This brings us to the final link in the chain of structural security mitigations: the speed of delivering updates to end-users.
 Issues being fixed in the source code of an engine's project has no impact on its own; only when those fixes are rolled into new binaries and those binaries are delivered to user's devices do patches become fixes.